-This course is designed to give the participant an overview of the growing field of child care.
-Topics focus on a variety of issues such as administration, child abuse, laws and regulations, and historical and social issues as they relate to child care today.
+This course is designed to give the participant an overview of the growing field of early childhood.
+Topics focus on a variety of issues such as administration, child abuse, laws and regulations, and historical and social issues as they relate to early childhood today.
 Prerequisite: CCED 102 Development in Early Childhood completed with a grade of C or higher, CCED 105 Introduction to Early Childhood Education, or PSYC 102 or 202 Child Psychology; or departmental approval.